HONR 229: The Science,

 composition than the present heavy reliance on combustion of fossil fuels.

-The course is taught at a level appropriate for upper class undergraduate
+seats about 40 students.
+The material is taught at a level

 techniques often used in modern atmospheric and oceanic science via many

 hands-on exercises involving FORTRAN,

 and IDL, the tools of our trade.
 These exercises involve use of

 real data of widespread interest, such as the Vostok ice core record and

 the modern global mean temperature anomaly.
 A new addition to the

 class is the use of the Python programming language.
 This class is typically